 - 1 large stewing potato (such as a red potato or white potato), cut into bite sized pieces

-- Meanwhile, cook the bacon in a large heavy bottom sauce pan over medium heat and set aside on paper towels to drain.
+- Meanwhile, cook the bacon in a large saucepan over medium heat and set aside on paper towels to drain.

 - Raise the heat to medium-high, add the corn and let it sit in place until it chars a bit, about 8 minutes, mix it, repeat and set aside.

-- Reduce the heat back down to medium, add the onion, celery and pepper and saute until tender, about 7-10 minutes.
+- Reduce the heat down to medium, add the onion, celery and pepper and cook until tender, about 7-10 minutes.

-- Add the garlic, thyme and paprika and saute until fragrant, about a minute.
+- Add the garlic, thyme and paprika and cook until fragrant, about a minute.

 - Sprinkle on the flour and cook for 2-3 minutes.